darkwyld/SimpleESI/REFERENCE.md

 ### 1. Class Traits

-The file `SimpleESI.php` contains several traits, which can be used for customization of the class SimpleESI.
+The file `SimpleESI.php` contains several traits, which can be used for customizing the SimpleESI class.
 The main purpose however is to trim down the class even further than its default, should this become necessary.
 There are currently two groups of traits, one for the debug messages and one for the database accesses.
 To choose a different trait does one need to create a child class, which extends SimpleESI.
 For example:

 ```php
 class ESInodb extends SimpleESI { use nodb; }